mbashcraft/Source_Level_OpenCL_Debug/README.md

 Run “make install” in $ROSE_HOME/build/exampleTranslators/defaultTranslator/

-Add an hlsDebugConfig.txt file to the directory with the OpenCL file.
+Add an "hlsDebugConfig.txt" file to the directory with the OpenCL file.
 This file contains kernel names, and a buffer size.
 An example would be:

 KERNEL_NAME fetch